RandomGamePlayer/RandomGamePlayer/README.md

-### Welcome to my profile :D
+### Welcome to my profile
 I am currently learning unity

-I also have skill in blender!
+I also have skill in blender

 <!--
 **RandomGamePlayer/RandomGamePlayer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.